 - Be curious about what makes you curious.
 This is a great way to explore your deeper passions and interests, sometimes ones that you may not even be aware of.
 Your curiosity type will affect this to some degree, but ask yourself why some items, situations, people and thoughts excite you more than others.
 Pursue those and see where they lead.
 This is an important form of mindfulness: being aware of what piques your curiosity is something most of us never consider.

 - Let your curiosity push you further.
 Don’t stop with your first question.
 Instead ask, “What’s the more interesting question behind the initial one?
 What’s the deeper curiosity behind the surface curiosity?”

 - Make a choice to choose to learn, to explore, to discover.
 And then do so in a focused way.
 Facebook, Twitter and other forms of social media can make us curious, but too often in only a wandering, even distracted way.
 I can waste a lot of time in useless curiosity or invest five minutes exploring a subject that deeply satisfies me.
 It’s an important choice we don’t always realize we have.

-I once told a friend I wasn’t a detail-oriented person.
-He laughed.
-“We’re all detail-oriented in areas that matter to us.”
-He was right.
-Find those areas.
+Find those areas that pique your interests.
 Focus on those areas.
 Be curious about those areas and soon, you’ll not only be asking better questions.
 You’ll improve your curiosity.